IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Retrieve a Dataset JSON Schema for a Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Retrieves a JSON schema customized for a given collection in order to validate a dataset JSON file prior to creating the dataset.
-This
+Retrieves a JSON schema customized for a given collection in order to validate a dataset JSON file prior to creating the dataset:
-first version of the schema only includes required elements and fields.
-In the future we plan to improve the schema by adding controlled
-vocabulary and more robust dataset field format testing:

 .. code-block:: bash